seanjgildea/AwsSolutionsArchitectGuide/SpecifySecureApplicationsAndArchitectures.md

 - NAT Gateways: Allow internet traffic from private subnets
 - Prefer IAM Roles to access key

+- VPC endpoints for Amazon S3 provide secure connections to S3 buckets that do not require a gateway or NAT instances.
+- NAT Gateways and Internet Gateways still route traffic over the Internet to the public endpoint for Amazon S3.
+- There is no way to connect to Amazon S3 via VPN

 ## 3.3 Define the networking infrastructure for a single VPC application